-Introduced in August 2017, the third-generation Porsche Cayenne (Porsche E3) turns four in a few months.
-An improved version is in the works, and the family will reportedly include a new Porsche Cayenne PHEV variant.
+Introduced in August 2017, the third-generation Porsche Cayenne (Porsche E3) is heading towards its fifth anniversary.
+An improved version that is to come out this year is now road-testing, and the family will reportedly include a new Porsche Cayenne PHEV variant.

-Spy photos published on motor1.com earlier this month showed the 2022 Porsche Cayenne featuring different design bits.
+Spy photos Motor1 published in May 2021 showed the 2022 Porsche Cayenne featuring different design bits.
 Sticking to its new-formed traditions, Porsche is disguising Cayenne test mules with masking and faux plastic panels, but changes can be made out with keen eyes.

 New PHEV variant

 Porsche could expand the Cayenne PHEV line-up with the upcoming mid-cycle refresh.
-The British publication says in its report that there could be a new S E-Hybrid variant positioned between the E-Hybrid and Turbo S E-Hybrid variants.
+Autocar reports that there could be a new S E-Hybrid variant positioned between the E-Hybrid and Turbo S E-Hybrid variants.
 The new variant could offer 552 hp of system power and around 30 miles of EV range (WLTP).

-Future Porsche PHEVs to get 50-mile EV range
+Future Porsche PHEVs to get 50+ miles of EV range

-The Porsche Cayenne PHEV would be able to travel much longer solely on electric power in the future, Porsche CEO Oliver Blume hinted at the company’s annual press conference held in March.
+The Porsche Cayenne PHEV would be able to travel much longer solely on electric power in the future, Porsche CEO Oliver Blume hinted at the 2021 annual press conference.
 He said that Porsche would offer hybrid models with a range of over 50 miles without announcing a deadline.

 When developing hybrids even further, we think into two directions.
 On the one hand, we focus on range-optimized vehicles that achieve a higher electric range with improved battery systems – a range of more than 80 kilometers (50 miles)**.
 On the other hand, we are working on high-performance-oriented vehicles, for instance, on very sporty and high-performance hybridization of the 911 that we already know for motorsports.Oliver Blume, CEO, Porsche